Divided Fed edges closer to consensus on ending bond buying

 The balance sheet could rise to $4 trillion by year end if QE3 continues apace.
 While the Fed is transferring large profits to the U.S. Treasury now, it may run into the red if it sells these assets when longer-term rates eventually rise.

+At the meeting of the central bank's Federal Open Market Committee, some officials felt these future asset sales "could prove more challenging."

-At the meeting, some officials worried about future asset sales.
-Several thought a decision not to sell mortgage-backed securities, or to sell the only very slowly, would mitigate financial stability risks and also "damp the decline in remittances to the Treasury at that time," the minutes said.
+Several thought that a FOMC decision note to sell mortgage-backed securities, or to sell them only very slowly, would mitigate financial stability risks and also "damp the decline in remittances to the Treasury at that time," the minutes said.

+Some officials also saw such a decision on the Fed's so-called exit strategy as a potential source of near-term policy accommodation.